leandroberetta/right-lyrics/documentation/openshift/operator.md

-# Deploy in OpenShift with a Kubernetes Operator
+# Deploy in production on OpenShift using a Kubernetes Operator

 Create the CustomResourceDefinition (this requires cluster admin privileges):